nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 2-Nov-2023

+Recorded videos of the setup and usage of the sync tool, demonstrating the expected straight-line workflow.
+After several run-throughs of the presentation deck and recoding these videos, I updated the README file because I realized it was not very concise in a few spots, and actually needed some minor corrections to be helpful.

+It turned out to be a blessing that I recorded videos of what I had planned to demo, because my webcam wouldn't record video of two PCs with any clarity (just a cheap web cam), and my main computer was not allowing installation of Winlink Express to run Zoom and the demo there, instead.

+The attendees were understanding, and the slide-deck presentation and demonstration went well, along with a little Q and A before 45 minutes was up.
+We went long with additional Q and A and basically agreed to go forward with the project! :tada: :tada: :tada:

 ## Tuesday 31-Oct-2023

 I spent half of yesterday handling administrative tasks that needed attention, and stuff around the house too.
 As for coding, some key takeaways: